hamzaijaz/pizzeria/README.md

 Following are some improvements which could be there if time constraint was not there:

 1. API authentication and authorization - (JWT)
-2. Logging information messages, warnings, and errors
+2. Logging information messages, warnings, and errors.
+Currently I have added logging only to [CreateLocationCommand.cs](https://github.com/hamzaijaz/pizzeria/blob/main/pizzeriaserver/pizzeriaserver/Application/Commands/CreateLocationCommand.cs) in Pizzeria Server, but these can be added to other places as well.
 3. Captcha verification on front end and back end (you can see my captcha verification work in "[MyHealthSolutionBackend2 Repository](https://github.com/hamzaijaz/healthsolutionbackend2)"
     * [ICaptchaVerifier.cs Interface](https://github.com/hamzaijaz/healthsolutionbackend2/blob/main/src/Application/Common/Interfaces/ICaptchaVerifier.cs)
     * [CaptchaVerifier.cs](https://github.com/hamzaijaz/healthsolutionbackend2/blob/main/src/Infrastructure/Services/CaptchaVerifier.cs)